TiCSw/mvn-repo/NOTES.md

 ```

 ### Epsilon libraries

+> **NOTE:** Starting from version 1.4.0, released at 2016, there are Epsilon packages in the [Maven central](https://mvnrepository.com/artifact/org.eclipse.epsilon).

 [Epsilon plugins/libraries][epsilon] are included in this repository.
 The following were obtained from the [Epsilon download page][epsilon-downloads]: